Harlem Six: Court case and retrial

-In March 1965, the court case begins for the Harlem Six.
+In March 1965, the court case began for the Harlem Six.
 The Harlem Six were found guilty of first degree murder and sentenced to life in prison.

-Three years after the conviction prominent black civil rights lawyer Conrad Lynn along with William Kunstler and others mounted an appeal.
+Three years after the conviction, prominent black civil rights lawyer Conrad Lynn, along with William Kunstler and others, mounted an appeal.
 The convictions were reversed, and new trials were ordered.
 The court overturned the convictions of the six defendants because the confessions of two of the defendants had been obtained and used at their first trial in violation of constitutional standards.

 Two of the original six were tried separately and found guilty again.

 The other four went on trial in February 1971.
 The trial ended with a deadlocked jury and so the judge declared a mistrial.
 Bail was set at $75,000 for each defendant.
 The men could not afford the bail, and at this point had spent eight years in prison.
 Ultimately, all but one of the men were found not guilty.
 Robert Rice was again convicted of first degree murder on May 7, 1970, and is currently still incarcerated.

 Response from community

-Malcolm X, in his autobiography, documents his response when a young doctor asked him if he knew that press in New York City was upset about a recent killing in Harlem—for which many were blaming him, at least indirectly.
+Malcolm X, in his autobiography, documents his response when a young doctor asked him if he knew that some members of the New York City press were upset about a recent killing in Harlem—for which many were blaming him, at least indirectly.
 Malcolm informed the man that he had not heard of the incident, but that none of the violence came as a surprise to him.
 When he returned to New York, he was confronted by press, but seized it as an opportunity to excoriate white supremacy and the pervasiveness of racism in America.

 Ossie Davis and James Baldwin, among other Black artists and activists played a role in the release of the Harlem Six.
 James Baldwin's piece "A Report from Occupied Territory" outlines the racial tensions surrounding the arrest and trial of the Harlem Six.